jefftsui1/jefftsui1/README.md

   - [Bouns Part: Presenting data with Tableau](https://public.tableau.com/app/profile/jeff.tsui3845/viz/Capstone2_16197333090400/MotorCrashesinStatenIslandNYC)
       - Description: Using the site public.tableau.com, I created a tableau in order to analyze my findings for my capstone project.
 Anyone can play around with the table to look at the heatmap, matrix, graph, and chart.

-  - Skills used: Analytic Skills, Data Visualization, Python
+  - Skills Used: Analytic Skills, Data Visualization, Python